tiagormacedo/tiagormacedo.github.io/lists/articles2read.md

     weighted lattices and 2) generalize tropical geometrical objects.
 We conclude by outlining some future research directions.

-Tropical geometry and deep neural networks: http://arxiv.org/abs/1805.07091
+_Tropical geometry and deep neural networks_: http://arxiv.org/abs/1805.07091

     Abstract.
 We establish, for the first time, connections between feedforward neural networks with ReLU activation and tropical geometry - we show that